17 Persuasive Advertising Techniques & Examples to Boost Sales

 Example

 This ad keeps repeating a certain vibe.
 When you think of music, your mind goes straight to the iPod.
-Apple’s ad uses this clever repetition of free-flowing visuals to etch its brand into your memory.
+Apple’s persuasive ad examples use this clever repetition of free-flowing visuals to etch its brand into your memory.

 10. Magic Ingredients